amsantac/TOC/README.md

 install_github("amsantac/TOC")
 ```

-Now the TOC package can be loaded, as well as sample data from inside the package:
+Now the TOC package can be loaded, as well as sample data included in the package:

 ```{r}
 library(TOC)